“I don’t know what to do. I just know what I can do.” (James T. Kirk, Star Trek)

-Many of us become overwhelmed because of unnecessarily complicated (heavy) lives.
+Many of us become overwhelmed because of unnecessarily complicated and heavy lives.
 Simplifying means automating where possible and releasing where necessary.
-Very few things are truly mandatory, things we actually HAVE to do.
-Decide non-negotiables, and then use energy for bigger decisions.
+Very few things are truly mandatory, things we actually have to do.
+Decide non-negotiables, then use energy for bigger decisions.

 3.)
 Learn to say “no.” (Luke 10:41-42)